Is Homeschool Better Than Public School?

 Here are just a few reasons:

 In a classroom setting, much time needs to be spent on getting everyone on the same schedule every day.
-One child may do best with a rhythm of hard page, easy page, activity, hard page… while another thrives on doing math precisely an hour after breakfast, but the teacher doesn’t have the ability to accommodate both needs.
+One child may do best with a rhythm of hard page, easy page, activity, hard page… while another thrives on doing math precisely an hour after breakfast, but the teacher can’t accommodate both needs.

-Classroom logistics are just hard.
+Classroom logistics are just challenging.
 For instance, standing in line is a valuable skill, but not one I feel every child needs to practice for so long each day!

-I also see so much meanness in the classroom environment that just breaks my heart.
-From bullying to thoughtless kids to teachers who control rowdy classrooms by yelling… the imperfections of our own homes seem so much easier to bear than that constant weight.
+I also see so much meanness in the classroom that it breaks my heart.
+From bullying to thoughtless kids to teachers who control rowdy classrooms by yelling… the imperfections of our homes seem much easier to bear than that constant weight.

-Importantly, studies are showing that students who homeschool consistently out-perform their peers in many areas, including test results.
+Importantly, studies show that students who homeschool consistently outperform their peers in many areas, including test results.

-These are just a few of the things that jump out to me this morning, but I’ve saved the best one for last.
+These are just a few things that jumped out to me this morning, but I’ve saved the best one for last.